Danish Board for Health Apps

 - If your application is rejected, you will also receive an explanation of the decision, which will also outline which specific requirements the Board found the app failed to meet.

-App changes recommended by the Board
+Changes to Health Apps recommended by the Board

-Three categories of changes
+Three types of changes

 Significant changes